 Calendar of Events

 Contact Information 2

 Requirements 2

 Mandatory Pre-Bid Site Meeting 2

 Submission of Bids 3

 Bid Requirements 3

-General Site Background and Description 6
+General Site Background and Description 7

 Scope of Work (SOW) 7

 Objective 10

 Constituents of Concern (COCs) 10

 General SOW Requirements 11

-Site -Specific Milestones 13
+Site -Specific Milestones 12

-Additional Information 30
+Additional Information 27

-List of Attachments 31
+List of Attachments 28

 The Pennsylvania Underground Storage Tank Indemnification Fund (PAUSTIF), on behalf of the claimant who hereafter is referred to as the Client or Solicitor, is providing this Request for Bid (RFB) to prepare and submit a bid to complete the Scope of Work (SOW) for the referenced site.
-The Solicitor has an open claim with the PAUSTIF and the corrective action work will be completed under this claim.
-Reimbursement of Solicitor-approved, reasonable and necessary costs up to claim limits for the corrective action work described in this RFB will be provided by PAUSTIF.
+The Solicitor is the current owner and operator of the Site.
+PAUSTIF has determined that the claim reported by the Solicitor is eligible for coverage from the PAUSTIF subject to the applicable statutes and regulations.
+Reimbursement of Solicitor-approved, reasonable and necessary costs, not to exceed the claim aggregate limit, for the corrective action work described in this RFB will be provided by PAUSTIF.
 Solicitor is responsible to pay any applicable deductible and/or proration.